seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 This must not be:' and then I precepts gave her,
 That she should lock herself from his resort,
 Which done, she took the fruits of my advice;
-And he, repulsed—a short tale to make—
+And he, repulsed--a short tale to make--
 Fell into a sadness, then into a fast,
 Thence to a watch, thence into a weakness,
 Thence to a lightness, and, by this declension,